-Since 2015 a position has been claimed by Armed Forces within the Nordic Centre for Gender in Military Operations (NCGM) in Sweden in order to support the development and capability building of gender in military operations within The Dutch Armed Forces.
+Since 2015 the Dutch Armed Forces seconded a gender expert to the Nordic Centre for Gender in Military Operations (NCGM) in Sweden in order to support the development and capability building of gender in military operations.

-The Centre conducts training for positions such as Gender Advisor and Gender Focal Point, two of which are consistently provided for Gender Advisor and Gender Focal Point being deployed in missions (question 27).
+The Centre conducts training for gender advisors and gender focal points and other courses.

-Also the course 'The Comprehensive Approach to Gender in Operations', a Spanish-Dutch EU initiative, continues to be offered to Armed Forces (civilian and military) who work within the area of Gender or Diversity & Inclusion.

-An NCGM approved Gender Training of the Trainers course (GToT) was conducted in 2019 and will recur in 2020.
+The course 'A Comprehensive Approach to Gender in Operations' organized by the Spanish-Dutch initiative, under the umbrella of the ESDC, continues to be offered to civilian and military personnel who work within the area of Gender in operations.
+An NCGM approved Gender Training of the Trainers course (GToT) was conducted in 2019.
+In 2021 a Gender Focal Point (GFP) training will be conducted in the Netherlands.

-In 2019 no NCGM approved Gender Focal Point (GFP) training and/or courses have taken place in the Netherlands, nor are any foreseen for 2020.